 Charles Henry Howe—known to all his friends as “Charley”—was born on 4 May 1845 in Lancaster, Massachusetts.
 He was the son of Ebenezer Wilson Howe (1817-1885) and Sarah Ann Blanchard (1823-Aft1900) of Clinton, Worcester, Massachusetts.
 His father worked as a mill hand and struggled to put food on the table for his wife and three boys.
 Charley had a limited education and a difficult childhood.
 He fell in with the wrong crowd, shirked his work and developed a reputation for laziness among the Clintonites.
 Though he was below the minimum age, Charley begged his parents to let him enlist, hoping to see something of the world and get out from under his parent’s roof.
 When they finally consented, he enlisted on 15 August 1862 in Co.
 I, 36th Massachusetts Infantry.

-There are sixty-one letters in this collection, fifty-nine of them written by Charley while serving in the 36th Massachusetts.
+There are sixty-two letters in this collection, sixty of them written by Charley while serving in the 36th Massachusetts.
 The last two letters were written by officers of the 36th providing Charley’s parents some details of his capture by Confederate cavalry near Rutledge in East Tennessee in Mid-December 1863.
 Charley initially served in Co.
 I but in the spring of 1863, he was transferred to Co.
 G. in exchange for another soldier so that he might be with other boys from his old neighborhood.

 Charley’s letters are a delight to read and provide a rich, detailed history of the 36th Massachusetts not found elsewhere.
 According to Charley, only one in five of the men serving in the regiment were single.
 As such, Charley’s letters are not rife with home front domestic issues so often found in the letters of married men.
 Fond of travel and adventure, Charley’s letters abound with personal observations and impressions that give us rare insight into the life of a foot soldier.
 The 36th Massachusetts was also one of the few Eastern regiments that served in both the Eastern and Western Theaters of the war, enabling him to contrast the degree of difficulty in campaigning on the eastern seaboard, the mid- and deep-South.